Fantaland/BlenderQ-Windows/User Manual.md

 ***

-### Visit the Wiki! ###
+## Visit the Wiki! ##
-For updated and more in-depth documentation, visit the BrenderQue wiki here: https://github.com/Fantaland/BrenderQue/wiki
+For updated and more in-depth documentation, visit the BrenderQue wiki here: https://github.com/Fantaland/BrenderQue/wiki.
+BrenderQue does not currently update automatically, so it's a good idea to periodically check for updates.